A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 8
+The author of AoC wanted to be merciful on the first weekend of the competition, therefore a nice and easy challenge kept us busing this Sunday.
+Some basic math from high school was enough to solve today's puzzle.
+Thank you!

 # Day 7
 I feel it!
 The problem are becoming more complex.
 Today struggle, on the other hand, it is not about the algorithm.
 It is about me being stupid using wrong